Tap to get financing

 Cash-on-Cash Return

 Cash-on-cash return is a useful metric in evaluating the profitability of a commercial real estate investment.
-Use our calculator below, and read on for more information about this important figure.
+Use our calculator above, and read on for more information about this important figure.

 How to Use the Cash-on-Cash Return Calculator